Your Wisconsin Gun Lawyer

 In Wisconsin, courts divide felony prison sentences into two parts: initial confinement and extended supervision.
 If you or anyone you know is charged with a gun felony or a felony of any kind, you should contact an experienced criminal defense attorney at Grieve Law immediately.

 You are still innocent if you are charged with a crime™

 Gun Lawyers for Milwaukee, Waukesha, & Southeast Wisconsin

 With the recent changes in Wisconsin gun laws, many people applied for a concealed carry license without learning the full requirements of the law.
 There are severe, life-changing consequences for intentional or accidental violations.
 If you choose to carry a gun, a good defense lawyer is a necessity.
-Grieve Law will defend you against criminal prosecution charges for concealed carry charges, intoxicated possession of a firearm or endangering safety by negligent use.
+Grieve Law will defend you against criminal prosecution for concealed carry charges, intoxicated possession of a firearm or endangering safety by negligent use.

-Tom Grieve offers free initial consultations to people accused of crimes, including:
+Tom Grieve offers free initial consultations for charges related to:

 - Manufacturer to register machine guns